-The following outlines how AFPS75 pension benefits are structured:
+The following outlines how ’75 pension benefits are structured along with an example:

 If you left with an Immediate Pension, your pension and lump sum were payable immediately.
 There is nothing else to claim but, when you are 55, your pension will increase by all the inflation increases (Pension Increases or PIs) that occurred since you retired.
 If you took Resettlement Commutation, your pension is restored to its pre-commutation value and PIs are added.

 If you left with an Invaliding Pension, your pension and lump sum were payable immediately.
 PIs are paid annually and there is nothing else to claim.

 If you left before 6 April 2006 with preserved benefits, your pension and lump sum are payable at age 60.
 There is no flexibility about how this pension is paid: it is an annual taxable amount paid in 12 monthly instalments and a one-off tax-free lump sum worth three times the pension.
 You cannot commute or just ‘cash it in’.

 If you left on or after 6 April 2006 with preserved benefits, they will be paid in two parts.
 The benefits earned up to 6 April 2006 will be paid at age 60 and the balance at age 65.
 This is a bit confusing so here is a simple example –